 An April 30, 2019, he was assigned to serve as Government Whip.

-He currently serves as chair of the Standing Committee on Legislative Offices and as chair for the Standing Committee on Private Bills and Private Members’ Public Bills.
-He also serves as the deputy chair of the Special Standing Committee on Members’ Services.
+He currently serves as chair for the Standing Committee on Private Bills and Private Members’ Public Bills and as deputy chair of the Special Standing Committee on Members’ Services.

 Mr. Ellis previously served as a member of the Select Special Ombudsman and Public Interest Commissioner Search Committee and as a member of the following standing committees of the Legislative Assembly:

 - Alberta Heritage Savings Trust Fund

 - Families and Communities

 - Privileges and Elections, Standing Orders and Printing

 Prior to his election to the Legislative Assembly, Mr. Ellis spent 12 years with the Calgary Police Service.
 During his tenure he served eight years in the position of constable and three as patrol sergeant.
 In recognition of his service he received a 10-year distinguished service medal in 2013.